 The case may look small, but packs quite a lot of space on the inside, and it’s designed to provide optimal cooling, and more storage, and the chamber concept of the case makes cable management a little easier than the two cases mentioned above.

 Although some people think that having a bit too much space in a case can be quite tedious, that’s not the case.
 Having a little extra space in a case only adds to the benefits.
 This PC case also supports water cooling and has room for a full-sized GPU.

 The case features a metal design with a meshed body with a large plexiglass panel (held by thumbscrews).
 The case can support 360mm radiators and 200mm cooling fans.
 The case comes with rubber feet, so there’s plenty of room for airflow.
 The bottom of the case also features two filters (easy to remove and clean) and is even detachable.

 Best Cube PC Cases – Conclusion:

 There you have it, three of the “Best Cube PC Cases”.
-Out of all the three, the Thermaltake Core X1 is the best option due to its optimal design, but the other two are a viable option if you don’t like its design.
+Out of all the three, the Thermaltake Core X1 is the best option due to its optimal design, but the other two are viable options if you don’t like their design.
 If you have any further queries related to the cases or would like to change/add something to this article, feel free to leave a comment down below!

 Read More: How To Use A Laptop As A Monitor